Sidewalk Improvement Study

 Project Background

-In 2024, the Kingston Complete Streets Advisory Council drafted a comparison of policy and program options for sidewalk repair.
+In 2023, the CSAC created a second sidewalk task force, which drafted a comparison of policy and program options for sidewalk repair in 2024.
 In 2025, the City allocated funding for this Sidewalk Funding Plan.